Scicom-AI-Enterprise-Organization/small-ablation/fsdp2-vs-hsdp2/README.md

-# FSDP vs HSDP
+# FSDP2 vs HSDP2

-Comparing throughput FSDP vs HSDP on Qwen3 14B dense LoRA on all linear layers on the same global batch size.
+Comparing throughput FSDP2 vs HSDP2 on Qwen3 14B dense LoRA on all linear layers on the same global batch size.

 ## How to